ssalonen/openhab2-addons/addons/binding/org.openhab.binding.modbus/README.md

 Furthermore, once can disable polling altogether and trigger polling on-demand using `REFRESH`.

+### Transformation changes

+With the new binding the transformations get slightly different input.
+In polling, the transformation always receives number as input (see [Read steps](#read-steps)).
+Old binding had converted the input based on item type.

+### Trigger removed

+The old binding had `trigger` parameter in item configuration to react only to some openHAB commands, or to some polled states.
+There is no trigger anymore but one can use transformations to accomplish the same thing.
+See [Transformations](#transformations) for examples.

 ### Support for 32 bit value types in writing

 The new binding supports 32 bit values types when writing.